rosstuck/DoctrineEventStore/README.md

 ### Notes

 - To use it safely, you need to open an EntityManager transaction explicitly around both the EventUoW and Doctrine UoW flush.
 This could be automated using onFlush/postFlush but there's no onError event to trigger an evenly stacked rollback in the event of an error.
 - The EventCollector iterates over the entire identity map rather than just those being updated.
-This takes a few extra iterations but is more predictable than relying the change detection.
+This takes a few extra iterations but is more predictable than relying on the change detection.
 - Might need to separate AggregateRoot from EventGenerator but works fine for now.